Business Owner Policy

 Property insurance covers your brick and mortar operation if your business suffers from a fire, a theft, or other covered events.
-The liability policy helps to defend you in court and pays out settlements if someone is injured on your property and launches a personal injury suit against you in response.
+The liability policy helps to defend you in court and pays out settlements if someone is injured on your property and launches a personal injury suit against you.
 They also tend to cover business interruption in the event that a covered event forces your business to close temporarily.

 Business owners may also occasionally add coverages to their policy that cover other common challenges that companies face, such as cybersecurity breaches.
-Our agency can help write you a BoP policy that covers common issues in your specific industry as well.
+Our agency can help write you a BOP policy that covers common issues in your specific industry as well.

-Best of all, BoP policies are often extremely cost effective.
+Best of all, BOP policies are often extremely cost effective.

 Who is eligible for a business owner’s policy?

-You can purchase a BoP if you have fewer than 100 employees, have a brick-and-mortar location, and make less than $1 million in annual revenue.
+You can purchase a BOP if you have fewer than 100 employees, have a brick-and-mortar location, and make less than $1 million in annual revenue.
 They are designed for small, low-risk companies rather than larger operations.